andre-d/organic/README.md

 ### Relative Addressing

-**NOTE**: The current version of Organic's relative addressing implementation is broken.

 You may create any number of labels called "$".
 These are relative labels.
 You can reference the value of a relative label with "$+" or "$-" with any number of + or - characters.
 The calculated value will be the value of the relative label that many relative labels away.
 For example:

         SET A, $++ ; References the relative label before SET C, B